Arcane-Fly/Z2/docs/ROADMAP.md

 - ✅ Database session management and dependency injection

 ### 🔄 In Progress Tasks:
-- ✅ Complete authentication integration in all endpoints (MOSTLY COMPLETED - major endpoints done)
+- ✅ Complete authentication integration in all endpoints (FULLY COMPLETED)
 - ✅ Add advanced query filtering and pagination for resource listing (COMPLETED)
 - ✅ Enhance validation and error handling across endpoints (COMPLETED for major endpoints)
 - ✅ Complete user update functionality with authorization (COMPLETED)